The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Silver Creek- brown and rainbow trout

-Skiing- The primary use of this trail is for skiing.
+Skiing- The trail was designed for skiing, but it is no longer groomed by the DNR.
 See trail descriptions under Hiking.

 Silver Creek Pathway Loop

-The description begins at the north end of the loop, crosses to the west side of the river, and goes south, crossing the river again and returning north on the east side of the Pine River.
+The description begins at the south end of the loop, going north on the east side of the river, crossing on Lincoln Bridge, returning south, and completing the loop.
 There are snowmobile and ORV trails nearby, so you may hear motor noises.
-There are only a few places where the trails cross or come together however.
+There are only a few places where the trails cross or come together, but hikers need to be very careful in the summer, as the ORV users do not like hikers being in the road.

-Leave the north side of the parking lot and cross Pine River on the steel truss Lincoln bridge.
-This is not a vehicular bridge, but serves both the foot path and a snowmobile trail.
+Leave the northwest corner of the parking area and cross Pine River on the steel-truss Lincoln bridge.
+This is not a vehicular bridge, but serves both the foot path, ORV trail, and a snowmobile trail.
+Be very careful.
 Follow the road away from the river for about 100 feet uphill and then the trail turns left along the river, leaving the road.
-You will be high above the river.
-The trail dips to river level several times, and there are two places where 2-track roads lead in to old campsites at the river.
-Watch for one very sharp turn in the trail that is easy to miss.
+You will be high above the river, and there is a nice grassy area for resting or a lunch stop.

 Access- Parking and Camping areas at both the north and south ends of the loop on dirt roads.

-Distance and time- 4 miles according to the sign, but my guess is 3 1/2.
+Distance and time- 4 miles according to the sign.
 An easy 2 hour walk.

 Trail Markers- Blue DNR hike and ski logo plastic blazes.

-Treadway- stable packed sandy soil, somewhat uneven footing in many places.
+Treadway- stable packed sandy soil, somewhat uneven footing in many places, some spots narrow and eroded along sand banks

 Ecosystem- Mostly Oak and Pine on the high bluffs, Cedar swamp in floodplain

-Other points of interest- nice views high above the river
+Other points of interest- nice views high above the river, village of Luther with small town services is a few miles to the south

 Back to